 A Malaysian or most nationals who enters Thailand is allowed about 28 days of stay in Thailand.
 If the entry is via Survanabhumi airport, then it is 30 days if I am not mistaken.
 But via other airports and entree points, you can only stay for 28 days.
 You would need to get yourself a tourist visa when you plan to stay longer than 28 days.
 If you stay longer than 28 days and did not take the trouble to get yourself the visa, then it would be painful- you have to do visa runs when you are in Thailand- not only you have to pay, you are only given about 14 days extra.

 Therefore, it is better to do the visa so that you can stay about 60 days- previously when I enter Thailand on 28 February, I am allowed to stay until 29 April.
 Eventually I extended to end of May so I made 2 trips to the Burmese border in Mae Sai to chop my passport (and pay 500 baht each time to the Myanmar government- and that excludes the time and transportation fees I need to bear to get there).
 Therefore, if you ever exceed 28days, get the visa done to save the hassle.

-Applying for the tourist visa
+Applying for the tourist visa (updated on October 2018):

-- fees, if applicable (for Malaysians, it is free)
+7. Fees, if applicable (for Malaysians, it is free)

 Proceed into the consulate office like what you see the guy in photo below is doing.
 Take a number from the machine- the same number is given in a pair.
 Ensure you keep the number properly because one of the number will be retained and you need to produce it when you collect your passport the next day.
 Fill up the form while waiting.